thismatters/EurorackTuringMachine/README.md

 * Full surface mount design on a single PCB,
 * Simpler input power filtering,
 * Expanded length choices to include 7, 9, 11, and 13 (in addition to the default 2, 3, 4, 5, 6, 8, 12, and 16).
+* Schmitt trigger with hysteresis on clock input to handle input signals which aren't perfectly smooth (alleviating the tendancy of the Music Thing Modular circuit to double-clock)

 This module should be a drop-in replacement for the Musing Thing Modular version with the same width and same basic panel layout.
 I've altered it somewhat to fit with the aesthetic and practices of my DIY build, however the pinouts for expansion modules adhere exactly to the original.
 This repo inherits the same license as the original Turing Machine: [CC-BY-SA](https://creativecommons.org/licenses/by-sa/3.0/)